 Lockout of plant

-In addition, EnergySafe Victoria, the newly established safety regulator responsible for electrical and gas safety in Victoria, Australia, has issued and recently revised, useful information:
+In addition, EnergySafe Victoria, the safety regulator responsible for electrical and gas safety in Victoria, Australia, has issued and recently revised, useful information:

 Electrical appliances and equipment - Advice for consumers